adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/b deploying to internet.md

 npm remove cors
 ```

-- The app has been successfully deployed to the internet
+- The app has been successfully deployed